Brackley Town Hall

 Brackley Town Council

 Our brief was to carry out a comprehensive restoration & adaptation of the Town Hall in order to address the range of physical issues and improve its long-term financial sustainability.
 The Town Hall had a long-established relationship with a large number of civic and local community users, who regularly hire space for meetings, activities and functions.
 Our work included the introduction of new community spaces, a ground floor commercial unit (bistro / café) and an attic holiday let to provide an income for the maintenance and care of the building.
 The Town Council has retained a presence in the building with a small office.
-Bold new interventions saw the introduction of a modern stair and lift, without detriment to the historic fabric or detracting from the original design.
+Bold new interventions saw the introduction of a contemporary stair and lift, without detriment to the historic fabric or detracting from the original design.

 The project was successfully completed in 2018, alongside an extensive activities programme to engage the local community, allowing them to explore, enjoy, and help protect their heritage asset.